jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 I started my career using community gear at the gym, but I don’t recommend this.
 For starters, it’s disgusting.
 While some high-end clubs and gyms will have people who clean the community gear, those places don’t usually cater to serious fighters.

 Secondly, it shows that you’re serious if you invest in yourself.
-I'm not saying that you need to have the best boxing gear on the market, but you need to have some gear of your own.
+I’m not saying that you need to have the best boxing gear on the market, but you need to have some gear of your own.

 Lastly, regardless of how comfortable you are with community gear, there are some things that you simply can’t share.
 Boxing shoes and mouthpieces immediately come to mind.
 Here is a list of the gear that you need to box.